haplo-org/haplo-safe-view-templates/README.md

 Otherwise, a single value follows, such as `<a href=action>`, and the `action` value will be output, properly escaped.

 That single value may be a list, eg `<div class=["name1" otherClass]>`, in which case, a space separated value will be generated.
 If `otherClass` is missing, just `<div class="name1">` will be output.
-If the attribute value is a list which evalutes as empty, the attribute will be omitted from the output entirely.
+If the attribute value is a list which evaluates as empty, the attribute will be omitted from the output entirely.

 Functions can be used for attribute values.

 ## Implementation

-The prototype has a simple hand-written recusive descent parser which outputs a thread-safe AST.
+The prototype has a simple hand-written recursive descent parser which outputs a thread-safe AST.
 This AST is then rendered with a Driver which provides language specific implentations to retrieve values from the view.

 Currently there are two example drivers (neither terribly useful in practise), one for nested Java structures, and one for a JRuby data structure output by JRuby's JSON parser.